 The Company places significant emphasis on the recruitment, development, and retention of its employees who include award-winning scientists dedicated to advancing scientific discovery from bench to bedside.
-We employ 57 employees at the time of this filing, 21 employed by bioAffinity Technologies and 36 employed by PPLS.
-We place significant emphasis on the recruitment, development, and retention of our employees who include award-winning scientists dedicated to advancing scientific discovery from bench to bedside.
-Of our seven employees engaged in research and development, all of whom are employed full-time, three hold Ph.Ds in biology or medicinal chemistry.
-Of the 36 employees at PPLS, nearly 40% have worked at our clinical laboratory for more than five years.
+We employ 62 employees at the time of this filing, 25 employed by bioAffinity Technologies and 37 employed by our subsidiary laboratory, Precision Pathology Laboratory Services ("PPLS").
+Of our seven employees engaged in research and development, all of whom are employed full-time, three hold Ph.Ds. in biology or medicinal chemistry.

-Our Chief Science Officer, William Bauta, Ph.D., was the Associate Director of Science at Genzyme Corporation and held a similar position at Ilex Products, Inc., where he was responsible for the discovery, development and FDA approval of therapeutics in the companies' pipelines, and Manager of Medicinal and Process Chemistry at Southwest Research Institute.
+Our Chief Science Officer, William Bauta, Ph.D., was the Associate Director of Science at Genzyme Corporation and held a similar position at Ilex Products, Inc., where he was responsible for the discovery, development, and FDA approval of therapeutics in the companies' pipelines, and Manager of Medicinal and Process Chemistry at Southwest Research Institute.
+Our Chief Medical Officer, Gordon Downie, M.D., Ph.D., is an interventional pulmonologist who most recently served as Director of the Lung Nodule Clinic and Interventional Pulmonology at Titus Regional Medical Center in Texas.
+He has led FDA-approved research programs, and served in national leadership roles with the American College of Chest Physicians.
 Business development is led by our Chief Operating Officer, Xavier Reveles, who has 25 years of experience as a clinical geneticist skilled in the creation and management of CLIA clinical laboratories, coding, and CPT reimbursement valuations.
 Mr. Reveles is board certified by the American Society of Clinical Pathology as a clinical specialist in cytogenetics who has successfully launched multiple diagnostics and commercial laboratories.
-We have attracted experienced salespeople with a proven record in the pulmonary field.
-In November 2023, we hired a National Sales Director who has more than 15 years of experience in medical sales and marketing, most recently as Executive Account Manager for the respiratory portfolio of Olympus America's therapeutic solutions division.
+We have attracted experience as alespeople with a proven record in the pulmonary field.
+In November 2023, we hired our Vice President of Sales who has nore than 15 years of experience in medical sales and marketing, most recently as Executive Account Manager for the respiratory portfolio of Olympus America's therapeutic solutions division.
 Our innovative and collaborative culture is in part responsible for our ability to attract and retain highly skilled professionals seeking professional advancement.
 Outside partnerships and collaborations that advance business and scientific research are encouraged, allowing us to multiply workforce efforts without expending significant capital.